adiboy-coder/CODEALPHA-INTERNSHIP-TASK-2/README.md

 # CODEALPHA-TASK-3

-My name is Aditya Kumbhar and this project is part of Codealpha Internship in MACHINE LEARNING domain.
+My name is Aditya Kumbhar and this project is part of Codealpha Internship in DATA SCIENCE domain.